-Due to structural deterioration, the weight limit of the viaduct was reduced to 16 tons, or 40% of the legal load limit, in 1993.7 Structural repairs were performed at several hinge locations in 2001 to prevent a further down posting of the bridge, and additional repairs were completed in 2006.
-A 2007 city inspection report labeled the viaduct in poor condition, with a rating of 4 out of 10.7 From 1996 to 2011, the city completed $2.5 million in structural repairs to the bridge.11 As of August 2011, the crossing carried 51,000 vehicles per day 9 and was rated 2 out of 100 on a state inspection report.11
+Due to structural deterioration, the weight limit of the viaduct was reduced to 16 tons, or 40% of the legal load limit, in 1993.
+7 Structural repairs were performed at several hinge locations in 2001 to prevent further weight restrictions, and additional work was completed in 2006.
+A 2007 city inspection report labeled the viaduct in poor condition, with a rating of 4 out of 10, or just 2 out of 100 on an August 2011 state inspection report.
+11 Between 1996 and 2011, the city completed $2.5 million in structural repairs to the bridge.

-Construction began in August 2011 on the second phase of the Waldvogel Viaduct replacement project.1 The construction contract was awarded to Great Lakes Construction Company.
-The second phase includes the demolition of a few conflicting buildings on Neave Street, the renovation of a retaining wall at Wilder and Glenway Avenue, and the construction of a temporary road at River Road and State Avenue.1 Also included is the widening of River Road from 36 feet to 52 feet with left turn lanes from Mt.
-Echo Road to Illinois Avenue.9
+Construction began in August 2011 on the second phase of the viaduct replacement project, which involved the demolition of a few buildings on Neave Street, the renovation of a retaining wall at Wilder and Glenway Avenue, and the construction of a temporary road at River Road and State Avenue.
+1 Also included was the widening of River Road from 36 feet to 52 feet with left-turn lanes from Mt.
+Echo Road to Illinois Avenue.
+9